piolonrqz/notes-app/README.md

 ---

-Made with ❤️ by Team Jakwelin
+Made with ❤️ by Team JKWELEYN